slimani-dev/scan-web-qr/README.md

 ## Features

-- ⚡️ **Instant Scan** - get the any text from any web page instantly
+- ⚡️ **Instant Scan** - get the text from any Qr code on anny web page instantly
-- ❌📄 No upload needed
+- 📄❌ No upload needed
-- ❌📷️ No Camera needed
+- 📷❌️ No Camera needed
 - 📋️ Copy to clipboard with one click
 - 🦾 View and edit the text before before copy